ritwik19/Python-projects/README.md

 # Python-projects
-Contains different projects made using Python-2.
+This repository contains different introductory projects made using Python-2.